-A16 and A18) in the form of filled-in forms and copies of certificates or a declaration, when requested by the Joint Secretariat, following the project's selection for financing (before the Grant contract signature).
+The Managing Authority assesses the admissibility of the aid on the grounds of information submitted by the Project Partner(s).
+The Partners present information on the received de minimis aid (annexes 10 and 11 to this Manual) in the form of filled-in forms and copies of certificates or a declaration, when requested by the Joint Secretariat, following the project's selection for financing (before the Grant contract signature).